-Editor’s note: In honor of President Obama’s speech at Hiroshima, we thought it appropriate to reprint this Bulletin article from last year, which deals with an often-overlooked aspect of the atomic bombings in Japan.
+Editor’s note: Due to popular demand we thought it appropriate to reprint this Bulletin article, which deals with an often-overlooked aspect of the atomic bombings in Japan.

 First, some background.
 Before he died in 2005, retired Navy man Frederick L. Ashworth revealed some little-known information about the dropping of the Nagasaki atomic bomb to his friend and neighbor, Ellen Bradbury, who subsequently wrote it down.
 Ashworth had been the operations officer in charge of the final testing and assembly of the “Fat Man” atomic bomb components, and he was in command of the device while aboard the plane that actually dropped the weapon on Nagasaki.
 Years later, New York Times science reporter Sandra Blakeslee worked closely with Bradbury to craft the article below from Ashworth’s recollections, and to locate corroborating accounts, interviews, and other support materials.
 Other observers may disagree with Ashworth’s details and views—especially because so much time has passed since August 9, 1945.
 But Ashworth’s detailed, in-depth account—recounted here in full for the first time—provides a different view of the Nagasaki mission than much of what was written previously.
 (For captions to the slideshow above, place cursor on picture.)